ku-ya/uav_geometric_controller/README.md

 - publisher in subscriber callback function and make a node handle within class

 20170111 Testing
-0. fix blades
-1. Check attitude is passed correctly from vicon, and w from imu
-2. test throttle values for given xd
 3. test position controller

 Check: